pfbyjy/booker/README.md

-# booker
+# Booker
-a cli app to manage reading lists
+Booker is a command line utility that allows you to manage reading lists.

+## Usage

+## Development

+## Contributing